Digital transformation in insurance is happening in many ways and affecting everything from the underwriting process to customer retention.

 5. Digital Adoption

-All of the aforementioned trends have the potential to positively impact how insurance companies function, but only if employees actually embrace the new products.
-As new tech becomes more important in the insurance industry, many companies are leveraging digital adoption solutions to speed up the transformation process.
+All of the aforementioned trends have the potential to positively impact how companies in the insurance sector function, but only if employees actually embrace the new products.
+As new tech becomes more important in the insurance industry, many organizations are leveraging digital adoption solutions to speed up the digital transformation process.

-Lack of change management expertise is one of the top three obstacles for insurance companies during digital transformations.
+Lack of change management expertise is one of the top three obstacles for insurance industry during digital transformation.
 Without support and guidance, employees struggle to adopt new tools and processes.

 Digital Transformation: Digital Adoption in Action

-The company now leverages Whatfix’s DAP to provide instructions directly within the portal.
+They now leverage Whatfix’s DAP to provide instructions directly within the portal.
 Customers can learn about their plans and the retirement portal through self-guided walkthroughs and help sections.
 Not only does this improve the customer experience, it helps the insurance company save money by reducing support queries.
-Each time someone uses the self-guided help instead of submitting a support request, the insurance company saves around $7.
-So, for every 500 support tickets avoided, the company saves about $3,500.
+Each time someone uses the self-guided help instead of submitting a support request, the company save around $7.
+So, for every 500 support tickets avoided, they save about $3,500.

 Key Takeaways for CIOs